 Configure the Cloud Connector to connect to the Cloud Foundry subaccount.

-Note, if you are an SAP employee you may need to enter your password + a time-based passcode as the password.
+If you are an SAP employee, you may need to enter your password + a time-based passcode as the password.

 For additional details, see Initial Configuration.